InHouse-Banana/DataScientistChallenge/README.md

 	Dataset and feature improvements:

-	- The categories with small number of records, for example `education = others`, could be discarded as they hamper the training, metrics and they have low predictive value according to shap and importances.
+	- The categories with small number of records, for example `education = others` and `marriage = others`, could be discarded as they have hampered the training metrics and have low predictive power according to Shap and feature importances.
-	- Alternatively embeddings could be created for the combination of categories with small number of records.
+	- Alternatively, embeddings could be created for the combination of categories with small number of records.
 	- Limit outliers in numerical features, for example using inter-quantile ranges.
-	- Do a more advanced feature selectior, for example using Chi-Squared, Mutual or others.
+	- Perform more advanced categorical feature selection, for example using Chi-Squared, Mutual or others.

 	Additionally, acquiring a larger dataset that could unlock the following advantages:

-	- Make the categories with fewer items be more significant.
+	- Increasing the number of elements in the categories with small number of items.
-	- Consider including the PAY categories if there's more data to fill the many more categories to be created.
+	- Consider including the `PAY` features if there is enough data to produce combination of categories with significant number of items.
-	- Have a validation dataset would help studying overfitting.
+	- Have a validation dataset would help analysom overfitting.

 	In terms of model training and evaluation:

-	- Better hyperparameter optimisation method for example a bayesian based one.
+	- Implement a better hyperparameter optimisation method for example a Bayesian-based one.
-	- Study the decision tree (the necessary libraries, Graphviz make the environment a bit more difficult to transfer the environment).
+	- Study the model decision tree.
+Currently, the necessary libraries, in particular Graphviz, make the development environment difficult to share hence not used.
 	- Evaluate other models, perhaps a Neural Network.
-Though it's my educated belief that the effort might not pay off.
+Based on past experience, this effort may not pay off.
-	- In-depth discussion between data science, domain experts and management about the of trade-offs between different model metrics.
+	- In-depth discussion between data science, domain experts and management about the trade-offs between different model metrics.

 2. From the second iteration of model training I can add that:

 	Dataset and feature improvements:

-	- The categories with small number of records, could be merged into one, e.g. `education = unknown; education = others; marriage = others`, respectively.
+	- The categories with small number of records, could be merged into one, e.g. `education = unknown; education = others`.

 	In terms of model training and evaluation:

-	- It seems that the dataset is overfitting the train dataset, thus having not so great result in the test, thefore this could be an area to improvement.
-Perhaps creating including more features that allow the model to learn the dataset from another perspective.
+	- The model is overfitting the training dataset, thus performing worse in the test dataset, therefore this is an area to improve.

 ## Deliverables